tomzhang255/AC215_HiSolver/README.md

 HiSolver

 **Project:**
-In this project, we are fine-tuning an LLM for an animation engine (specifically Python package Manim).
+In this project, we are fine-tuning an LLM for an animation engine (specifically the Python package Manim).
 The goal is to develop an AI application powered by an LLM that can receive user input in the form of raw text consisting of mathematical problems at the SAT level.
 The application should provide step-by-step solutions or hints for the student - as well as generate Python code for the animation engine.
 One major challenge would be to construct and fine-tune the said LLM.

 ## Data Pipeline